contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 - The first word in a heading or title
 - Button text in the Contensis UI if they are capitalised in the button (e.g. **Save**, **Submit & Approve**)

-Headings, titles, and menu options should be sentence case (capitalise the first word, and any proper nouns).
+Headings, titles, and menu options should be sentence case (capitalise the first word, and any proper nouns):

+**Capitalise headings like this:**

+- *Does your university website showcase the 5 things applicants care about the most?*
+- *Contensis features overview*
+- *A little bit about us*

+**Do not capitalise headings like this:**

+- *Where We Will All Be In 5 Years*
+- *Our Story As A Company*
+- *Don't Screw The Customer*

-Do not capitalise these things:
+**Do not capitalise these things:**

-- Words for products and services unless they're proper nouns (Quality Assurance Module is one of our modules)
+- Words for products and services unless they're proper nouns – *Quality Assurance Module* is one of our modules
-- Words for departments (professional services, marketing, product)
+- Words for departments – professional services, marketing, product
-- Job titles (head of marketing) unless they form part of a name (which is rare in business): Professor John Smith is a professor
+- Job titles (e.g. head of marketing) unless they form part of a name (which is rare in business): Professor John Smith is a professor
-- Seasons (spring, winter, autumn, summer)
+- Seasons – spring, winter, autumn, summer
-- Compass points (north, south, east, west)
+- Compass points – north, south, east, west

 Never use capitals to draw attention to words.

-Don't do this:
+**Don't do this:**

 *We stand by our Products and Services.*